dlord/spigot-docker/README.md

 Unlike other Spigot Docker Images, this image provides a way to execute console commands without attaching to the docker container.
-It lets system administrators perform much more complex tasks, such as managing the docker container from another docker container (docker-in-docker).
+It lets system administrators perform much more complex tasks, such as managing the docker container from another docker container (e.g. deploying using Jenkins).

 For those who are used to running `docker attach` inside a `screen` or `tmux` session for scripting, this is going to be heaven.